1920 (film): Soundtrack

-While Adnan Sami composed the music for the film, Sameer penned the lyrics.
+The music of the film was composed by Adnan Sami.
+Sameer penned the lyrics.
 Pandit Jasraj, Shubha Mudgal, Parveen Sultana, Asha Bhosle and Kailash Kher feature in the soundtrack.

 Release

-A coffee-table book, with trivia and in-depth detail about the film, was launched prior to the film's release.
+A coffee-table book, with trivia and in-depth details about the film, was launched prior to the film's release.
 Bhatt thought that the audience will find it better to read about the film before its release.
 The film was released on 12 September 2008.

 Critical reception

 The film gained mixed reviews from critics.
 Nikhat Kazmi of The Times of India commented that Adah Sharma "delivers a consummate performance".
 Ashok Nayak from nowrunning.com wrote: "1920 doesn't manage to hold your attention throughout.
 It's scary in parts and funny at times.
 Don't expect much at the box-office".
-The movie has enough power to generate attention as well as attachment to its viewers.